Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 Wasn't that one of the major arguments against NN?

-Political Pressure (Score:3)
+Political Pressure (Score:3, Insightful)

 This is Comcast stirring up pro-NN political pressure.